shom-fr/xoa/doc/indepth.cfgm.rst

 Extending the validation capabilities
 =====================================

-One can add user validation fonctions to the default ones.
+One can add user validation functions to the default ones.

-Use the :func:`~xoa.cfgm.print_validation_fonctions` function to print the list of validation functions.
+Use the :func:`~xoa.cfgm.print_validation_functions` function to print the list of validation functions.
 In the following example, only those matching ``*datetime*`` are printed: